Lucy Christopher was born in Wales but grew up in Australia where she obtained an Undergraduate degree at Melbourne University. She moved to the UK to

 won the Branford Boase award in the UK, the Gold Inky in Australia, and the Printz Honor award in the USA.
 Stolen explores her thoughts on

-the Australian outback through the story about a teenage girl who is kidnapped and taken there, and Stolen has since been adapted into a movie.
+the Australian outback through the story about a teenage girl who is kidnapped and taken there, and Stolen is in the process of being adapted into a movie.

 Her second book Flyaway was shortlisted for the 2010 Costa Book Awards and the 2010 Waterstone’s Children’s Book Prize.
 Other books include